 What does a Ketogenic Athlete eat?
 How to become an efficient fat burner.
-Keto exercise workout tips for endurance or high Intensity.
-PLUS the insulin index.
+Keto exercise workout tips for endurance or high intensity.

-This is an expert guest article from Raphael Sirtoli who has an MSc in Molecular Biology and is currently pursuing a PhD in Health Sciences.
+This is an expert guest article from Raphael Sirtoli who has an MSc in Molecular Biology and is currently pursuing a Ph.D. in Health Sciences.
 His day job, however, is neuroscience research at the Behavioral n’ Molecular Lab.
-Raphael Sirtoli is also the co-founder of Nutrita, a website and mobile app helping people grasp cutting-edge nutrition science, follow well-formulated low-carb diets, as well as reach their health and performance goals.
-He loves open scientific debate, Crossfit, football, hiking, psychedelic medicine, cold water immersion and cooking for loved ones.
+Raphael Sirtoli is also the co-founder of Nutrita, a website, and mobile app helping people grasp cutting-edge nutrition science, follow well-formulated low-carb diets, as well as reach their health and performance goals.

 - What does exercise do to ketone levels?

-- What are the benefits of a ketogenic athlete?
+- What are the benefits of keto diets for athletes?

-- Can you build muscle as a ketogenic athlete?
+- Can you build muscle on keto diets?

 The ketogenic diet has become really popular these past 5 years.